Barclays review

 Barclays does not offer the MetaTrader 4 (MT4), MetaTrader 5 (MT5) or cTrader trading platforms.

-Barclays offer an their own custom trading platform developed and tested in house.
-The Barclays trading platform allows traders to track their portfolios, track the current markets, locate trade ideas and place trades.
-The Barclays platform allows traders to filter the financial marketplace for trade opportunities that match a criteria.
-With Barclays you can look for and examine opportunities with actionable research and stock evaluations.
-Get streaming real-time information on the Barclays platform including news and quotes.
+With Barclays, you can examine opportunities with actionable research and stock evaluations.
+Get streaming real-time information on the Barclays platform, including news and quotes.
 Discover possible trades with the strong charting tools found with Barclays.
 Barclays is available as downloadable applications or online through the cloud.
 Monitor your orders with Barclays and receive breaking news in your positions.

 Your capital is at risk